Exagamglogene autotemcel: Medical uses

-In the US, exagamglogene autotemcel is indicated for the treatment of sickle cell disease in people aged 12 years and older with recurrent vaso-occlusive crises, and for the treatment of people with transfusion-dependent beta-thalassemia.
+In the US, exagamglogene autotemcel is indicated for the treatment of sickle cell disease in people aged twelve years and older with recurrent vaso-occlusive crises, and for the treatment of people with transfusion-dependent beta-thalassemia.
+In July 2026, the indication for exagamglogene autotemcel in the US was expanded to include people aged two years of age and older with either sickle cell disease with recurrent vaso-occlusive crises or transfusion-dependent beta thalassemia.
+This is the first gene therapy approved for people aged two years of age and older with sickle cell disease.

 The gene therapy is made from the recipient's own blood stem cells, which are modified, and are given back as a one-time, single-dose infusion as part of a hematopoietic (blood) stem cell transplant.
 Prior to treatment, the recipient's own stem cells are collected, and then the recipient must undergo myeloablative conditioning (high-dose chemotherapy), a process that removes cells from the bone marrow so they can be replaced with the modified cells in exagamglogene autotemcel.
 The modified blood stem cells are transplanted back into the recipient where they engraft (attach and multiply) within the bone marrow and increase the production of fetal hemoglobin (HbF), a type of hemoglobin that facilitates oxygen delivery.

 Side effects

-The most common side effects observed in clinical studies included low levels of platelets and white blood cells, mouth sores, nausea, musculoskeletal pain, abdominal pain, vomiting, febrile neutropenia (fever and low white blood cell count), headache and itching.
+The most common side effects observed in clinical studies include low levels of platelets and white blood cells, mouth sores, nausea, musculoskeletal pain, abdominal pain, vomiting, febrile neutropenia (fever and low white blood cell count), headache and itching.